deannachurch/BHSC_Bio_data/ShortCourseParticipantInfo.md

 Mayo Clinic
 Rochester MN 55905

+Research interest:   pharmacogenomics of SSRI anti-depression

-I would like to know as much as possible regarding bioinformatics tools, principle of different type data analysis, interpret the results, and the available online tools and its usage.
+I would like to know bioinformatics tools, principle of different type data analysis, interpret the results, and the available online tools and its usage.